lincc-frameworks/python-project-template/docs/source/contributing.rst

 for doing so are here.
 Use your best judgement when incrementing the version. i.e. is this a major, minor, or patch fix.

+Do you want to help out, but you're not sure how? :doc:`/source/contact`